 Variance reporting is a report where actual income and expenditures are evaluated against what has been budgeted or forecast.
 It is the way companies measure how well they are adhering to the budget or planned growth objectives.

-What-if analysis is a method of planning that analyses a company’s financial outcome based on a variety of different circumstances, scenarios and assumptions.
+What-if analysis is a method of planning that analyzes a company’s financial outcome based on a variety of different circumstances, scenarios, and assumptions.

 Working capital is a financial ratio that measures a company’s efficiency and its ability to cover its short-term debts.
 It is calculated by subtracting current liabilities from current assets.